NDavidsonLab/onboarding/onboarding.md

 **Slack:** We use Slack for rapid communication within the lab.
 If you plan on sending an e-mail to someone within the lab, try a Slack message instead.
-This helps to keep communications in one place, and Milton commits to respond to slacks (not necessarily immediately, but the same guarantee is not made for e-mail).
+This helps to keep communications in one place, and Natalie commits to respond to slacks (not necessarily immediately, but the same guarantee is not made for e-mail).
 There are many channels on our lab's slack; however, it is recommended that newcomers join the following channels: `#general`, `#lab-meetings`, `#random`, `#wins`.

 **Social media:** Lab members are encouraged to communicate through public social media.